lucassong3000/my-website/content/poetry.md

  :slug "poetry"
  :type :markdown}
 %%%
-I recently wrote a poem I felt like sharing, so here it is.
+I've written some poems I felt to be worthy of sharing.
-I'll probably add more in the future as they come to me.
+More will be added in the future as they come to me.
+I hope you enjoy!